janvdbergh/raspberrypi-ledmatrix-clock/README.md

 - `/brightness <value>`: sets the brightness (0.0 - 1.0).
 - `/fade <value> <duration in ms>`: fades to certain brightness in specific time.
 - `/forward <time in minutes since Sunday 00:00> <duration in ms>`: forwards the time to the specified end time in duration ms.
-- `/show <time in minutes since Sunday 00:00> <brightness> <fade duration in ms> <wait duration in ms>`: fades the clock in on the given time, waits during wait duration and fades out again (duration in ms).
+- `/show <time in minutes since Sunday 00:00> <brightness> <fade duration in ms>`: fades the clock in on the given time in fade duration ms.
+- `/hide <fade duration in ms>`: fades the clock out in fade duration ms.
-- `/showAndForward <start time in minutes since Sunday 00:00> <end time in minutes since Sunday 00:00> <brightness> <fade duration in ms> <forward duration in ms> <wait duration in ms>`: fades the clock in on start time, forwards it to end time, waits wait time and fades out again.
+- `/showForwardAndHide <start time in minutes since Sunday 00:00> <end time in minutes since Sunday 00:00> <brightness> <fade duration in ms> <forward duration in ms> <wait duration in ms>`: fades the clock in on start time, forwards it to end time, waits wait time and fades out again.